 First, the above is full of physical clichés.
 “She wiped at her eyes” isn’t telling per se, but it is such a cliché gesture for “Alert!
 Alert!
 Moxie is crying!
 Get it?!” that it might as well be telling.
 If I was to go on an actual stage and wipe my eyes to convey that my character is sad, or check my watch and tap my foot to convey impatience, a director would yell at me for being way too obvious.
 Instead of a director, you have me to yell at you.

-Per my earlier post about physical clichés, you’ll also know that what hearts, mouths, lungs, stomachs, and hearts do on the page is also, more often than not, a cliché.
+Per my earlier post about describing emotions in writing, you’ll also know that what hearts, mouths, lungs, stomachs, and hearts do on the page is also, more often than not, a cliché.
 Hearts hammering, guts rumbling, smiles half-creeping up faces, eyes twinkling, all of that.
 Ugh.
 So if we can’t “show” a character tapping their foot with impatience, maybe we can tell the reader that their stomach is tightening in anticipation of being late.
 Maybe that will be better!

 Wrong.
 Because someone was once told “show, don’t tell,” and then was told “don’t use cliché gestures,” they have now started telling readers about the status of their main characters’ internal organs.
 Awesome!
 Except I’m not a doctor with a chart.
 I don’t care about the status of each little hunk of tissue on your main character’s body.